Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Simulation of the Sun shadow

 \section{Simulation of the Sun shadow}

 The basic setup of our simulation framework includes the solar magnetic field and anti-particles that are traced back in the vicinity of the Sun.
-The back-tracing ensures that only those particles are considered that propagate in the direction of Earth after they have traversed the magnetic field (those particles, in turn, are relevant for the cosmic-ray Sun shadow observed at Earth).
+The back-tracing ensures that only those particles that propagate in the direction of Earth after they have traversed the magnetic field are considered (those particles, in turn, are relevant for the cosmic-ray Sun shadow observed at Earth).

-The Sun shadow is determined by defining a quadratic, planar injection window with a side length of four solar radii, located at a distance of five solar radii from the Sun's center and arranged such that it is parallel to the $yz$-plane of the Heliocentric Earth equatorial (HEEQ) coordinate system, i.e.\ it is parallel to the Sun's rotation axis and perpendicular to the intersection of the solar equator and the solar central meridian as seen from Earth (compare \cite{hapgood}).
-For simplicity, we will assume the solar rotational axis to be perpendicular to the ecliptic, thus neglecting the Sun's obliquity of $7.25^{\circ}$ throughout this paper.
+The Sun shadow is determined by defining a quadratic, planar injection window with a side length of four solar radii, located at a distance of five solar radii from the Sun's center and arranged such that it is parallel to the $yz$-plane of the Heliocentric Earth equatorial (HEEQ) coordinate system, meaning that it is parallel to the Sun's rotation axis and perpendicular to the intersection of the solar equator and the solar central meridian as seen from Earth \citep[compare][]{hapgood}.
+For simplicity, we assumed the solar rotational axis to be perpendicular to the ecliptic, thus neglecting the Sun's obliquity of $7.25^{\circ}$ throughout this paper.

 This injection window is uniformly filled with an equidistant, rectangular grid of $N=100^2 = 10^4$ starting points of anti-particles.
 The initial momentum vector of a given anti-particle $i$ points along a straight line from a virtual point on the $x$-axis at $x=1$~AU to the anti-particle's starting point $\vec{x}_i(0)$, where $1 \leq i \leq N$.
 In other words, the point of divergence of the initial directions of all anti-particles is at the position of the Earth.
-An example of the shadow picture of an anti-proton ($|Z|=1$) with an energy $E = 40\,\mathrm{TeV}$ for December 2014 (Carrington rotation CR2158) is shown in Figure~\ref{fig:injection_plane}.
+An example of the shadow picture of an anti-proton ($|Z|=1$) with an energy $E = 40\,\mathrm{TeV}$ for December 2014 (Carrington rotation CR2158) is shown in Fig.~\ref{fig:injection_plane}.